Super Human Radio

 Dr. Stray-Gundersen describes how BFR stretches the endothelium, increasing VEGF, HIF-1 alpha, and nitric oxide synthase enzymes, essentially healing and improving the vascular system over time.

-"we documented increases in VEGF, vascular endothelial growth factor, KIF1 alpha, the nitric oxide synthase system enzymes.
-All of these things are designed to heal and improve and increase the amount of endothelium you have."
+"throwing out or pushing out of all this blood ends up stretching the endothelium, which is a stimulus for the endothelium to adapt.
+And so we documented increases in VEGF, vascular endothelial growth factor, KIF1 alpha, the nitric oxide synthase system enzymes.
+All of these things are designed to, you know,"

 Use all four limb bands and whole-body movements for maximum hormonal response